luca-heltai/ans-ifem/README.md

 subdirectory, with the commands

 cd PATH_WHERE_YOU_WANT_THIS_CODE
-tar xvfz step-feibm.tgz
+tar xvfz ans-ifem-v1.0.tgz

 The program can then be compiled by running

-cd step-feibm
+cd ans-ifem
+cmake -DDEAL_II_DIR=/path/to/deal.II .
 make

-or

-make run

-which will run a trivial test.

-If you want to use later versions of deal.II, you can use the CMakeLists.txt file in the extracted directory to compile using the cmake system:

-cmake .
-make

-or

-make run

 ============================================================
 3. Running instructions: